The Perfect 3 Day Dubai Itinerary

 What to wear in Dubai

-Dubai and the UAE are quite liberal-minded regionally speaking, so dress isn’t as strict as other countries in Arabian Peninsula, however, opting to cover knees and shoulders is a good rule of thumb.
+Dubai and the UAE are quite liberal-minded regionally speaking, so the dress isn’t as strict as other countries in Arabian Peninsula, however, opting to cover knees and shoulders is a good rule of thumb.

 Have any questions about this 3 Day Dubai Itinerary?